RHFieldProductManagement/baremetal-ipi-lab/03-configure-local-registry-cache.md

 4.5.9
 ~~~

-Now lets examine the version of the openshift-baremetal-install binary:
+Now lets examine the version of the openshift-baremetal-install binary version.
+The commit number is important as that will be used to determine what version of the RHCOS image is pulled down later on in this section of the lab.

 ~~~bash
 [cloud-user@provision scripts]$ ./openshift-baremetal-install version